-Tuesday is Election Day.
+Today is Election Day.
 After months of campaigning, phone calls, text messages, and door-to-door canvasing, the day has finally arrived.
-Georgia is a key swing state in this election and voters will make their final choices between Donald Trump and Kamala Harris.
+This year is a local election year, but there are also two important seats up on the Public Service Commission.

 Here are the answers to some of your Election Day questions whether it is your first time voting or if you’ve voted before, but still have questions.

 Do I need to be registered to vote?: Yes.
-Georgia does not offer same-day registration, so if you aren’t already registered, it is too late to vote in Tuesday’s election.
+Georgia does not offer same-day registration, so if you aren’t already registered, it is too late to vote in today’s election.

 I’m not sure if I am registered to vote.
 How can I find out?: Georgia also makes this easy.
 Head over to the state’s handy “My Voter Page” and enter some information about yourself.
 The website will tell you if you’re registered, where to vote if you are and show you a sample ballot for your precinct.